Keynote Speakers

 Biography:

-Octavia A. Dobre (Fellow, IEEE) is a Professor and Tier-1 Canada Research Chair with Memorial University, Canada.
-She was a Visiting Professor with Massachusetts Institute of Technology, USA and Université de Bretagne Occidentale, France.
-Her research interests encompass wireless communication and networking technologies, as well as optical and underwater communications.
-She has (co-)authored over 500 refereed papers in these areas.
-Dr. Dobre serves as the VP Publications of the IEEE Communications Society.
-She was the inaugural Editor-in-Chief (EiC) of the IEEE Open Journal of the Communications Society and the EiC of the IEEE Communications Letters.
-Dr. Dobre was a Fulbright Scholar, Royal Society Scholar, and Distinguished Lecturer of the IEEE Communications Society.
-She obtained 8 IEEE Best Paper Awards including the 2024 Heinrich Hertz Award.
-Dr. Dobre is an elected member of the European Academy of Sciences and Arts, a Fellow of the Engineering Institute of Canada, a Fellow of the Canadian Academy of Engineering, and a Fellow of the Royal Society of Canada.
+Octavia A. Dobre is a Professor and Canada Research Chair Tier-1 at Memorial University, Canada.
+Her research focuses on next-generation wireless networks, optical communications, and underwater communications.
+She has authored over 500 publications in these areas and has received ten Best Paper Awards, including the prestigious IEEE Communications Society (ComSoc) Heinrich Hertz Award.
+Dr. Dobre currently serves as Vice-President of Publications for IEEE ComSoc.
+She was the founding Editor-in-Chief of the IEEE Open Journal of the Communications Society, Editor-in-Chief of IEEE Communications Letters, and IEEE ComSoc Director of Journals.
+A former Fulbright Scholar and IEEE Distinguished Lecturer, Dr. Dobre is an elected member of the European Academy of Sciences and Arts and a Fellow of the IEEE, Engineering Institute of Canada, Canadian Academy of Engineering, and the Royal Society of Canada.

 Dr. Debbie Leung